 This is the city of Carmen and Don Juan.
-It has the greatest Gothic cathedral in Europe and is home to two of the country’s greatest festivals – the renowned Semana Santa (Easter) celebrations and, hard on its heels, the spectacular Seville April Feria when the city is full of music, dancing, and finely dressed folk astride gaily bedecked horses.
+It boasts the greatest Gothic cathedral in Europe and is home to two of the country’s greatest festivals – the renowned Semana Santa (Easter) celebrations and, hard on its heels, the spectacular Seville April Feria when the city is full of music, dancing, and finely dressed folk astride magnificently-bedecked horses.

-It has been claimed that the tasty morsels called tapas were invented in Seville, and that the city has around 4,000 tapas bars and tabernas so there is plenty of opportunity to take time out from sightseeing for the sort of refreshment stop enjoyed by Sevillanos themselves – a pause to soak in the atmosphere while sipping a chilled sherry and sating the hunger pangs.
+It has been claimed that the tasty morsels called tapas were invented in Seville, and that the city has around 4,000 tapas bars and tabernas which offer plenty of opportunities to take time out from sightseeing.
+Pause for the sort of refreshment enjoyed by Sevillanos themselves and soak up the atmosphere while sipping a chilled sherry and sampling the delicious Iberian ham, spinach and chickpeas or oxtail stew.